uldahlalex/experimental-reference-3rd-sem/README.md

 Experimental app built for finding scope & style for 3rd semester programming & Systems development @ EASV.

+Get a postgres plan at ElephantSQL: https://www.elephantsql.com and add the connectionstring from ElephantSQL as environment variable (with name pgconn).
+Also add a environment variable secret for jwt with name dotnetsecret.
+(If you want to run locally)

 Key decisions:

 - Postgres as DB due to its open source nature, rich features, community and abundance of cloud vendors